dx-games-1339/ironbound/docs_v30.md

 ### 5.7 Upkeep

 Each character requires a gold payment on the first turn of the last day of each in-game month.
-This is their upkeep — the combined cost of pay, food, and basic supplies needed to keep them in the guild.

 Upkeep is defined as a **per-level rate** for each character, determined when the character is initialised.
 The actual monthly payment is calculated as: